dkormalev/asynqro/README.md

 ## Tasks scheduling
 The same as with futures, there are lots of implementations of task scheduling:
-- `Boost.Asio` - Asio is much bigger than just scheduling, but it also provides thread pool with some API for running jobs in it
+- `Boost.Asio` - Asio is much bigger than just scheduling, but it also provides thread pool with some API for running jobs in it.
 - `QtConcurrent` - part of Qt that uses QFuture and provides `run()` for scheduling task somewhere in QThreadPool.
 - `Thread-Pool-Cpp` - most simplest possible implementation of thread pool that is extremely fast.
 It is as basic as it can be though - round-robin on threads with ability to pass queued jobs between them.
 - `Folly` - Folly task scheduling using two different executors and MPMC queue is, again as Futures, an awesome solution, but it is a huge framework and can't be easily added only for task scheduling.
+- `Intel TBB` - pretty good in performance (lags on some corner cases, see 8+ concurrency in timed reposts, but it is probably some bug that would be fixed eventually), not that good in API and requires a lot of boilerplate if low-level task scheduling needed.
+TBB is more oriented towards parallel computations (for which it provides solid set of helpers) than general parallel tasks.
 - many others not listed here.

 Asynqro's task scheduling provides next functionality: